7 Best Homeowners Insurance Companies in Ohio of 2025

 Your Zip Code

 Not only will your state come into play when it comes to your insurance rate, but also your address.
-For example, you'll pay a lower rate if your home is near a fire department or you live in a gated community.
+For example, you'll pay a lower rate if your home is near a fire department or in a gated community.
 But if your home is in an area with a high crime rate, your rate will go up.

 The Condition of Your Home